 How is ovarian cancer diagnosed?

-• Blood tests: Among the blood tests your doctor could order is the CA125 blood test.
-CA125 is a substance in the blood that may increase when a cancerous tumor is present; this protein is produced by ovarian cancer cells and is elevated in more than 80 percent of women with advanced ovarian cancers and in 50 percent of those with early-stage cancers.
-Because CA125 misses half of early cancers and can be elevated by benign conditions, the National Cancer Institute does not endorse using it to screen women for ovarian cancer who are at ordinary risk or in the general population.
-CA125, however, is approved by the Food and Drug Administration to monitor the effectiveness of treatment for ovarian cancer and for detecting disease recurrence after treatment.
+Among the blood tests your doctor could order is the CA-125 blood test.
+CA-125 is a substance in the blood that may increase when a cancerous tumor is present; this protein is produced by ovarian cancer cells and is elevated in more than 80 percent of women with advanced ovarian cancers and in 50 percent of those with early-stage cancers.
+CA-125, however, is approved by the Food and Drug Administration to monitor the effectiveness of treatment for ovarian cancer and for detecting disease recurrence after treatment.
+The protein CA-125 exists in greater concentration in cancerous cells.

-• OVA1 test: In September 2009, the Food and Drug Administration approved a test, called OVA1, which can help detect ovarian cancer in women who have a pelvic mass and will require surgery.
+OVA1 has also been approved by the Food and Drug Administration (FDA) for risk stratification.
+A woman who presents with a known tumor may have this test to determine if her surgery should be done by a gynecologist or a gynecologic oncologist – doctors who are specially trained to treat women with gynecologic cancers.
 The test measures the levels of five proteins in blood that change when ovarian cancer is present.
-OVA1 may be a useful tool in identifying women who should be referred to a gynecologic oncologist for their initial surgery because the women might have ovarian cancer, despite negative results from other clinical and radiological tests.
 However, this test has not been approved for use as an ovarian cancer screening tool, nor has it been proven to result in early detection or reduce the risk of death from this disease.

 A doctor may also perform laparoscopic surgery to perform the biopsy and remove a small, benign cyst or early ovarian cancer and to determine the extent of spread.
 A laparoscope is a thin tube with a camera that allows the doctor to see and remove tissue.